RGS-AI/DS-DA-Learners-Guide-and-essentials/README.md

 1. If you'd like to take a quiz on Statistics, I have made one with 20 simple questions - https://forms.gle/nJiGtJzg8siixJE99
 2. Try to check your knowledge on Data Science by answering simple 20 MCQs - https://forms.gle/6yqXLziszcUaaLXj6

-# All credits for the textbook goes to the real creator and uploader.
-I am making this avail here for the reader or enthusiast's sake.
+*All credit for this textbook belongs to its original creator and uploader.
+This material is being made available here solely for the benefit of readers and enthusiasts.*